-Parkinson's disease (PD) is a common neurodegenerative disease with four cardinal motor features: resting tremor, bradykinesia, cogwheel rigidity and postural instability.
-The pathophysiological mechanisms of PD remain largely unknown, but the primary neurotransmitter deficit appears to be the loss of dopaminergic (DA) nigrostriatal neurons in substantia nigra pars compacta [1], resulting in a loss of brain dopamine, most prominently in the striatum.
-According to the basal ganglia circuit model of PD [2, 3], the loss of dopaminergic innervation results in abnormal activities in the globus pallidus (GPi).
+Parkinson's disease (PD) is a common neurodegenerative disease with four cardinal motor features: resting tremor, bradykinesia, cogwheel rigidity, and postural instability.
+The pathophysiological mechanisms of PD remain largely unknown, but the primary neurotransmitter deficit appears to be the loss of dopaminergic nigrostriatal neurons in substantia nigra pars compacta [1], resulting in a loss of brain dopamine, most prominently in the striatum.
+According to the basal ganglia circuit model of PD [2, 3], the loss of dopaminergic innervation results in abnormal activities in the globus pallidus.
 These abnormal activities contribute directly and indirectly to the movement abnormalities observed in PD.
-Although the correlations between motor features and their cerebral substrates are not yet completely understood, a common expectation is that the alteration of functional activity in the basal ganglia in PD patients should be associated with changes in regional cerebral metabolism (rCMR) and regional cerebral blood flow (rCBF) in certain brain areas.
+Although the correlations between motor features and their cerebral substrates are not yet completely understood, a common expectation is that the alteration of functional activity in the basal ganglia in PD patients will be associated with changes in regional cerebral metabolism (rCMR) and regional cerebral blood flow (rCBF) in certain brain areas.

-^{99m}Tc-HMPAO single photon emission computerized tomography (SPECT) is a well-established method of assessing rCBF.
-SPECT data have been analyzed utilizing either Region Of Interest (ROI) analysis [4], which investigates blood flow abnormalities in predefined regions, or Statistical Parametric Mapping (SPM), which can generate images of blood flow abnormalities for each voxel in the whole brain image.
+^{99m}Tc-HMPAO single-photon emission computed tomography (SPECT) is a well-established method of assessing rCBF.
+SPECT data have been analyzed utilizing either region of interest analysis [4], which investigates blood flow abnormalities in predefined regions, or statistical parametric mapping (SPM), which can generate images of blood flow abnormalities for each voxel in the whole brain image.
 Results of previous reports regarding rCBF differences between PD patients and controls have been mixed.
 In the basal ganglia, for example, rCBF has been reported to be reduced [5], increased [6, 7] or unchanged [8].
-Recently, results by Imon et al. [9] showed that stage 1 or 2 PD patients had adjusted rCBF increases in bilateral putamen and the right hippocampus, while stage 3 or 4 patients had increases in bilateral putamen, globus pallidus, hippocampus, cerebellar hemispheres (dentate nuclei), left ventrolateral thalamus, right insula, and right inferior temporal gyrus.
+Recently, results reported by Imon et al. [9] showed that stage 1 or 2 PD patients had adjusted rCBF increases in bilateral putamen and the right hippocampus, while stage 3 or 4 patients had increases in bilateral putamen, globus pallidus, hippocampus, cerebellar hemispheres (dentate nuclei), left ventrolateral thalamus, right insula, and right inferior temporal gyrus.

-As is now widely acknowledged, functional nueroimaging analyzing methods utilizing model-driven approaches, such as SPM, are largely univariate and depend on some hypotheses on the data they are dealing with.
-There are complementary methods using data-driven approaches, such as principle component anlaysis (PCA), clustering analysis and blind source separation, which are multivariate.
-These multivariate approaches have contributed greatly to studies on disease-related changes in patterns of functional connectivity [10,11].
-In a recent study, PCA was utilized on FDG-PET data combined with multivariate network analysis at group level.
+As is now widely acknowledged, functional neuroimaging analytical methods utilizing model-driven approaches, such as SPM, are largely univariate and depend on some hypotheses on the data they are dealing with.
+There are complementary methods using data-driven approaches, such as principal component analysis, clustering analysis, and blind source separation, which are multivariate.
+These multivariate approaches have contributed greatly to studies on disease-related changes in patterns of functional connectivity [10, 11].
+In a recent study, principal component analysis was utilized on [18F]fluorodeoxyglucose positron emission tomography (FDG-PET) data combined with multivariate network analysis at a group level.
 The results from that approach can serve as an indicator of PD severity that is better than the univariate approaches [10].

 Independent component analysis (ICA), also a multivariate approach, is a recently developed data-driven approach to imaging data analysis [12].
-It has been widely applied to the analyses of functional neuroimaging data, including electroencephalography (EEG), magnetoencephalography (MEG), event-related potential (ERP), functional magnetic resonance imaging (fMRI) [13], and other biomedical signals.
-ICA methods had effectively separated artifact components from fMRI data [14].
-The present study uses ICA to remove the disease-unrelated SPECT activity including artifacts and rCBF unaffected by PD.
-Voxel-based statistic parametric mapping (SPM) is then applied for analysis.
-This novel approach would hopefully reveal more areas of significant rCBF changes with better clinical correlation in PD patients.
+It has been widely applied to analyses of functional neuroimaging data, including electroencephalography, magnetoencephalography, event-related potential, functional magnetic resonance imaging (fMRI) [13], and other biomedical signals.
+ICA methods effectively separate artifact components from fMRI data [14].
+In the present study ICA was used to remove the disease-unrelated SPECT activity, including artifacts and rCBF unaffected by PD.
+Voxel-based SPM was then applied for analysis.
+It was hoped that this novel approach would reveal more areas of significant rCBF changes with better clinical correlation in PD patients.